jhaddon/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

 Mobile first vs desktop first are just different design paradigms.
 Mobile first starts off with a base design fit for a mobil device and then scales up to larger screen sizes.
 Desktop first starts off with a computer in mind first, and then scales down to smaller sizes.
 Which option you go with depends on the primary target audience and use case.
+Mobile first tends to use min-width to add on more complex features/functions.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?